-We will be providing a detailed breakout of your taxes via a downloadable CSV in your Twilio console after taxes are assessed each month.
+We will be providing a detailed breakout of your taxes via an invoice after taxes are assessed each month.
 The detailed breakout will show the taxes you are paying by jurisdiction and product so that you can have a better idea of what usage is driving the taxes.

 How does Twilio know how much to charge?

 Tax laws are regularly changing so we have chosen to work with a third party tax business that focuses solely on local and state tax laws.
 Twilio routes all usage through this business to calculate taxes for which you will be charged.

 How will I know how much I owe in taxes each month?